 Outcomes 9 and 10: Grievance procedures

 - The internal school complaints procedure for international students is given to all international students and their parents.
-It is also displayed in the the Principal’s Office (International Student Coordinators office – if/ when one is employed)
+It is also displayed in the Principal’s Office (International Student Coordinators office – if/ when one is employed)

 - Staff should know that if a student’s complaint is not resolved successfully within the school, the complaint may refer the complaint to NZQA for further investigation if warranted.
 If the complaint is regarding contractual or financial matters students are able to contact the Disputes Resolution Scheme (DRS).
-This too is explained on the Complaints Procedure.
+This too is explained in the Complaints Procedure.